stealthman22/100-days-of-code/r2-log.md

 Did a lot of tinkering on how deployment should be done; if to build first or let the hosting platform do the hosting?
 Not really clear on how and when to serve the app from the build directory.
 Worked on production a site I am collaborating on, tinkered with helping connect the domain name to the Heroku app.
 Learnt terms like CNAME ANAME...

+### DAY 59-60 (18th and 20th)

+Started Learning state management with redux.
+Redux is a state management tool that follows the Flux Architecture.
+Here there is only one massive state, and all smart components send a request of changes to it directly, hence a one-way data flow.
+ The redux workflow; action => reducers => store => make changes.

+* Actions: Payloads of information that send data from your application to your store.
+* Reducer: A Pure function that takes the previous state and an action, and returns the next state.
+* Store: A store for the current state of the app.

+ As a convention, capitalize your Redux constants for easy identification.